Cimbali/pympress/README.md

 # Dependencies

 Pympress relies on:
-* Python, 3.x or 2.7 (with [setuptools](https://pypi.python.org/pypi/setuptools), which is usually shipped by default with python).
+* Python (version 3.x strongly recommended though 2.7 should still work fine).
 * [Poppler](http://poppler.freedesktop.org/), the PDF rendering library.
 * [Gtk+ 3](http://www.gtk.org/), a toolkit for creating graphical user interfaces, and [its dependencies](https://www.gtk.org/overview.php), specifically:
   * [Cairo](https://www.cairographics.org/) (and python bindings for cairo), the graphics library which is used to pre-render and draw over PDF pages.